- Dive Sites

 The shallowest part is a small ledge, starting at 5-7m dropping down to 15-18m.
 Halik’s reef is very active, with a lot of cleaning behaviors, schooling fish, and baby white tip reef sharks hiding in the crevices.

-Some even call it clownfish point as there’s probably more than fifty anemones where you can find Nemo and his friends.
+Some even call it clownfish point as there are probably more than fifty anemones where you can find Nemo and his friends.
 The deep part is like an underwater highway and is truly stunning.
 Starting from 25m and as deep as 40m, you’ll often find yourself drifting with the current.

 On your way, you’ll likely pass by some blue-spotted stingrays hiding in the sand, big schools of snappers, red tooth triggerfish, and maybe even a shark.